roboscienceorg/robolib/DesignDoc/source/project.rst

 --------------

 The source control used is Git, hosted on Github.com.
-Git can be installed via :bash:`sudo apt-get install git`
+Git can be installed via :code:`sudo apt-get install git`

 If a developer would like to contribute, he or she may do so by submitting either a bug report or a pull request at the repository site https://github.com/roboscienceorg/robolib.